bollu/bollu.github.io/README.md

 # Ideas I stumble onto

+# Timings of passes in GHC:

+- One can use `-v3` to get pass timings.
+- Apparently, GHC spends a lot of time in the simplifier, and time spend in the backend is peanuts in comparison to this.
+- To quote `AndreasK`:
+> Register allocation, common block elimination, block layout and pretty printing are the "slow" things in the backend as far as I remember.

 # Varargs in GHC: `ghc/testsuite/tests/rts/T7160.hs`

 A comment from this test case tells us why the function `debugBelch2` exists: